ianp/ianpdotorg/source/_posts/2013-01-09-builders-and-factories.markdown

 Clear as mud, right?

-Other languages don't have this problem, in Objective-C we can write
+Other languages don't have this problem, for example in Objective-C we would write something like:

 ```objc
 id obj = [EGEmployee employeeWithId:@"1" name:@"Fred Foobar"
         title:@"Apple Engineer" salary:200000 hiredAt:@"2001-03-24"];
 ```

 which is much clearer.
+Ruby, Python, and other languages all have similar constructs.
 Adding a builder allows us to gain the same level of clarity in Java, and it provides a good place for us to perform any additional checks before creating the object.
 Here's a typical implementation and an example of calling it:

 ```java
 public class Builder {